How much do restaurant owners make cafe

 Say goodbye to predictable, unchanging paychecks year-round – you should expect to take home less during slow months, and much more during high season.

-You can also make sure your profit margin percentage doesn’t take too much of a hit in slow periods by using the same data to put smart scheduling practices in place, and to ensure your inventory purchasing is in line with how much you’ll likely sell.
+You can also make sure your profit margin percentage doesn’t take too much of a hit in slow periods by using the same data to put smart scheduling practices in place, and to ensure your inventory management and purchasing is in line with checklists showing how much of your food menu items you’ll likely sell.

 Another factor that will contribute to variance in your take-home pay is unpredictable, uncontrollable costs like broken equipment.